ofajardo/pyreadstat_wheels3/README.md

 Wheels for pyreadstat

 This is a repo building wheels for pyreadstat using the multibuild package.
-It is a modification from the older repo .com/MacPython/pyreadstat-wheels.
+It is a modification from the older repo https://github.com/ofajardo/pyreadstat_wheels2.
-The main modification respect to the old one is that files are uploaded to Anaconda Cloud instead of Rackspace (as the former was going to dissapear).
+The main modification respect to the old one is that here we use azure to build linux and mac instead of Travis.

-In order to do that a anaconda cloud account had to be set and the token retrived via WEB UI (also possible with CLI), set the Token in Travis and APPVEYOR as secret environment variable for the project, and then just upload the wheels using the Anaconda-client in .travis.yml and appveyor.yml.
-Interestingly in travis as we are using plain python and not anaconda, I had to install Anaconda-cli from github as the pypi version was too old and was causing errors.
+Wheels are uploaded to Anaconda Cloud.
+In order to do that a anaconda cloud account had to be set and the token retrived via WEB UI
+(also possible with CLI), set the Token in Azure and APPVEYOR as secret environment variable for the project, and then just upload the wheels using the Anaconda-client in azure-pipelines.yml and appveyor.yml.

 The wheels are then visible in https://anaconda.org/ofajardo/pyreadstat/files